BrianaVillanueva/SQL-Projects/README.md

-* Superstore Database: This project contains an example of analyzing store product data.
+* Superstore Database: This project is analyzing store product data.
+* Fortune 500 Analysis: This project is comparing Top 500 companies to produce competitive insights.